adioshun/gitBook_DeepDrive/paper2016-earlyfusion.md

 	- 이 방법에서는 각 Tree는 local experts에 대한 서로다른 설정을 제공하며 각 local expert이 part model.의 역할을 수행 한다. `In this method, each tree of the forest provides a different configuration of local experts, where each local expert takes the role of a part model. `
 	- At learning time, each tree learns one of the characteristic configurations of local patches, thus accommodating for different flexible articulations occurring in the training set.
 	- In [27], the RF approach consistently outperformed DPM.
-	- RF의 장점은 : `An advantage of the RF method is that only a single descriptor needs to be extracted for the whole window,and each local expert reuses the part of the descriptor tha tcorresponds to the spatial region assigned to it. `
+	- RF의 장점은 : `An advantage of the RF method is that only a single descriptor needs to be extracted for the whole window,and each local expert reuses the part of the descriptor that corresponds to the spatial region assigned to it. `

-Its computational cost is further significantly reduced by applying a softcascade, operating in close to real time.
+	- 연삭부하도 적다 .`Its computational cost is further significantly reduced by applying a soft cascade, operating in close to real time. `

-Contrary to the DPM,the original RF method learns a single model, thus not consideringdifferent viewpoints separately.
+	- DPM과 반대로 오리지널 RF는 Contrary to the DPM,the original RF method learns a single model, thus not considering different viewpoints separately.

-In this paper, we extendthis method to learn multiple models, one for each 3-D pose,and evaluate both the original single model approach and themultimodel approach.
+In this paper, we extend this method to learn multiple models, one for each 3-D pose,and evaluate both the original single model approach and themultimodel approach.

 Several authors have proposed methodsfor combining local detectors [28], [29] and multiple localpatches [30]–[32].

 The method in [33] also makes use of RFwith local classifiers at the node level, although it requiresto extract many complex region-based descriptors, making itcomputationally more demanding than [27].
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjYxODQ1NjJdfQ==
+eyJoaXN0b3J5IjpbMTg1NTcxOTc1MV19
 -->